Venture into the unknown. You’re different. You have a genuine interest in providing a healthier lifestyle for your dog.

 • Has a more lax attitude towards “whole prey”

-Don’t feel compelled to take a side.
+Don’t feel compelled to choose a "side" (or type of raw diet) for that matter.
 Go with an option that makes the most sense to you: logically and financially.

-If you’re feeding a raw diet compromised of REAL food, you’re ahead.
+If you’re feeding a diet compromised of REAL foods (especially fresh, raw foods), you’re ahead.
 Ahead of all the other people shelling out kibble and “prescription” foods.

 Then, tweak as you go.